ancap-ch/from-en/en/Universally Preferable Behaviour/p03_ch03_01_existence_versus_non-existence.md

 What kind of sense does this make?
 How can we conceivably unravel this impenetrable mystery?

 The simple fact is that it *cannot* be unravelled, because it is completely deranged.
-The fact that this “opposite world” moral madness is completely irrational – not to mention violently exploitive – is so obvious that it must be buried in an endless cavalcade of mythological “voluntarism.”
+The fact that this “opposite world” moral madness is completely irrational – not to mention violently exploitive – is so obvious that it must be buried in an endless cavalcade of mythological “voluntarism”.

 We are told that we “want” Bob to take our money – which completely contradicts the fact that Bob shows up on our doorstep pointing a loaded gun in our face.
 By this logic, I can also go up and down the street stealing money from my neighbours, and then claim to be utterly shocked when I am arrested:

-“They *want* me to take their money!”
+“They *want* me to take their money”!

-“But then why were you threatening to shoot them if they did not give you their money?”
+“But then why were you threatening to shoot them if they did not give you their money”?

-“Because they *owe* me their money!”
+“Because they *owe* me their money”!

-“I thought you said that they want to give you their money.”
+“I thought you said that they want to give you their money”.

 “No, no – they owe me.
-It’s really *my* money!”
+It’s really *my* money”!

-“On what grounds do they owe you this money?”
+“On what grounds do they owe you this money”?

-“We have a contract!”
+“We have a contract”!

 “Can you show me this contract?
-Have they signed this contract of their own free will?”
+Have they signed this contract of their own free will”?

 “It’s not that kind of contract!
 It’s a – *social* contract… And besides – according to that social contract, I own the whole street anyway – the whole damn neighbourhood in fact!
-Anyone who refuses to pay me my money can move somewhere else – I’m not forcing anyone!”
+Anyone who refuses to pay me my money can move somewhere else – I’m not forcing anyone”!

 “And how do you know that you own the whole neighbourhood?
-Do you have ownership papers?”
+Do you have ownership papers”?

-“Yes, of course – have a look here!”
+“Yes, of course – have a look here”!

 “Well, this is just a handwritten note saying that you own the whole neighbourhood – and it’s the same handwriting as your signature.
-I’m afraid that we’re going to have to book you – this is just a made-up contract with yourself, which you are inflicting on other people at the point of a gun.”
+I’m afraid that we’re going to have to book you – this is just a made-up contract with yourself, which you are inflicting on other people at the point of a gun”.

 This is as completely insane and corrupt as me continuing to tell a woman I am raping that she *wants* to have sex with me.
 Can you imagine if I were on trial for rape, and there was a videotape of the woman begging me to stop, and I had a knife to her throat, how my defence would be received if I continued to insist that she actually *wanted* to have sex with me?